V4Fire/Client/src/components/base/b-virtual-scroll/README.md

 # components/base/b-virtual-scroll

-The `b-virtual-scroll` component is designed for rendering a larger array of various data.
+The `b-virtual-scroll` component is designed for rendering a large array of various data.

 ## Synopsis